PASSIONCORNERS/mern_auth/README.md

 # mern_auth

-All course files for the MERN AUTHENTICATION Course on Passioncorners YouTube channel.
+All course files for the MERN AUTHENTICATION series on Passioncorners YouTube channel.